k88hudson/git-flight-rules/README.md

 ```

 - When *merging*, use `--ours` to keep changes from the local branch, or `--theirs` to keep changes from the other branch.
 - When *rebasing*, use `--theirs` to keep changes from the local branch, or `--ours` to keep changes from the other branch.
-For an explanation of this swap, see [this note in the git documentation](https://git-scm.com/docs/git-rebase#git-rebase---merge).
+For an explanation of this swap, see [this note in the Git documentation](https://git-scm.com/docs/git-rebase#git-rebase---merge).

 If the merges are more complicated, you can use a visual diff editor: